mssola/dotfiles/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+And cheers to the many people who have contributed to free software and that
+have ventured to share their knowledge and expertise selflessly.
+Thanks!